A Symplectic Instanton Homology via Traceless Character Varieties: Lagrangians and Whitney -gons for Heegaard Splittings

-For the general case where $\bfalpha$ is not necessarily standard, notice that up to isotopy, any set of attaching curves can be obtained from the standard one by a sequence of Dehn twists on $\Sigma_g$.
-Since Dehn twists on $\Sigma_g$ induce symplectomorphisms on $\M_{g,3}$, it follows that $L_\alpha$ Lagrangian for any $g$-tuple of attaching curves $\bfalpha$. \end{proof}
+For the general case where $\bfalpha$ is not necessarily standard, notice that up to isotopy, any set of attaching curves can be obtained from the standard one by a mapping class $\phi \in \MCG(\Sigma_{g,3})$.
+Since $\MCG(\Sigma_{g,3})$ acts on $\scrR_{g,3}$ by symplectomorphisms, it follows that $L_\alpha$ Lagrangian for any $g$-tuple of attaching curves $\bfalpha$. \end{proof}